linuxmint/cinnamon-spices-desklets/quicklinks@NotSirius-A/README.md

 # Quick Links

-The Quick Links desklet allows you to create beautiful themed desktop shortcuts for your most used folders/commands.
-You can link folders, applications or your custom commands.
-The image above shows variety of styles this desklet can create.
+The Quick Links desklet allows you to create beautiful themed desktop shortcuts for your most used folders or custom commands.
+The image above showcases a variety of styles this desklet can create.

 ### What was it designed for?